 The Foundation initially measures financial assets and financial liabilities at fair value.
 It subsequently measures its financial assets and liabilities at amortized cost.
-The financial assets subsequently measured at amortized cost include cash.
+The financial assets subsequently measured at amortized cost include cash and other assets and receivables.
 The financial liabilities subsequently recorded at amortized cost include accounts payable and accrued liabilities.